I recently received the following inquiry:

 What makes a person a “real” parent?

 In the above question, Mom refers to herself as the “real mom.”
 If Stepmom were writing, she might refer to Mom as “bio mom.”
 The term “real mom” infers that any other mother figure in the child’s life is an imposter.
 The term “bio mom” infers that the biological link is her only contribution and that there is another person that the child considers a mother.
 And, of course, thanks to Disney, Stepmom has a negative connotation all of its own.
 Therein lies the trouble with labels.
 While accurate, none of the labels encompass what either of these women potentially bring to this child’s life.
-I advise to stay away from labels all together.
+I advise staying away from labels all together.
 Neither of these women can really deny that they both are important figures in this child’s life and that they are both helping to raise him.
 They are both parents.
 And they are both “real” to this child, whose perspective seems to be completely absent from the question presented.

 Dynamics change when parents remarry